Text by Andy Rhodes, photos by Patrick Hughey

 A natural escape in Texas can mean many different things, but it’s a distinctive sensation in the Forest Trail Region.
 Instead of mountains, beaches, or canyons, there are trees.
 Lots of trees.

 “The forest country has a natural rhythm.
-Things are a little slower, you breathe a little deeper, and connecting with family and friends is just a little bit easier,” says Marty Prince, executive director for the Texas Forest Trail Region.
+Things are a little slower, you breathe a little deeper, and connecting with family and friends is just a little bit easier,” says Marty Prince, former executive director for the Texas Forest Trail Region.
 “Our woods are a sanctuary, an escape from billboards and traffic jams.
 Schedules and spreadsheets don’t matter much under a cathedral of eight-story pines.
 It’s a wonderful getaway.”

 This year, the Forest Trail is joining the THC’s other nine statewide regions in celebrating the 50th anniversary of the Texas Heritage Trails Program (THTP).
 Prince is enthusiastic about the THTP’s birthday and its Stay an Extra Day Sweepstakes.